Aleida Assmann: Awards

 In 2014, she received the Heineken Prize for history from the Royal Netherlands Academy of Arts and Sciences.
 In 2017, she was awarded the Balzan Prize for Collective Memory together with her husband Jan Assmann.
 In 2018, she was awarded the Friedenspreis des Deutschen Buchhandels together with her husband, honouring their work "sustainable peace and understanding among the peoples of the world".
+In 2019, she was awarded the Erasmus Medal of the Academia Europaea.
 Since 2020, Assmann has been member of the order Pour le Mérite for Sciences and Arts, together with her husband.
 In 2021 she was elected a corresponding fellow of the British Academy.